 Why do we participate in online escapism?

 Many people who are facing the pressures of their daily lives or are residing in toxic environments will often use digital means to “escape” their situations.
 According to Amanda Pearl, Escapism is a way of attempting to make negative feelings dissipate, without working through the necessary steps in order to come to relief through mental resolution (2016).
-This “quick fix” in fact just validates anger and normalizes a pattern of negative behaviour that can end up causing mental illnesses like depression.
-It also may lead to obsessing over a fantasy world and neglecting the harsher, more painful reality of ones life.
+This “quick fix” in fact just validates anger and normalizes a pattern of negative behavior that can end up causing mental illnesses like depression.
+It also may lead to obsessing over a fantasy world and neglecting the harsher, more painful reality of one’s life.
 Erving Goffman theorizes about human interaction through dramaturgical terms, establishing the “front” and “back” stage of people.
-In the front stage, we all wear masks during interactions to make sure others are also interacting with us in a way we find appropriate.
+On the front stage, we all wear masks during interactions to make sure others are also interacting with us in a way we find appropriate.
 Examples of this are in places like school or work.
-In the back stage, we can take of the mask and relax knowing that we no longer have to put on this socializing “act”.
+In the backstage, we can take off the mask and relax knowing that we no longer have to put on this socializing “act”.
 However, for people who live in toxic situations the front-end mask cannot come off as easily, and as such the internet becomes the only viable alternative.
 Here, some people participate in “identity tourism” to take on an internet persona to feel like they fit in and reinforce the anonymity that makes them feel their online fantasy life is better.
-It can also lead people to want to adapt their real life into their online self, blurring the lines between front and back stage.
+It can also lead people to want to adapt their real-life into their online self, blurring the lines between front and backstage.

 Online boyfriend = Murder?

-The story of Gypsy Rose Blanchard has been extremely relevant to the discussion of digiatlization for different reasons.
+The story of Gypsy Rose Blanchard has been extremely relevant to the discussion of digitalization for different reasons.